Is there any flexibility with the submission deadlines because of Covid-19?

 Covid-19 has impacted our institution/department’s timeline for submission and we don’t think we’re going to be ready to submit in time, what can we do?

-There is no penalty to withdrawing an intention to submit if you find that your submission timeline has changed.
+New applicants: if you are a first time applicant there is no penalty to withdrawing your intention to submit if you find that the submission timeline has changed.
 To assist us with our planning, we ask that you email us to indicate that your institution/department will no longer be submitting in this round: firstname.lastname@example.org.

 Do we need to address Covid-19 in our submission?